fac22/week5-EB/README.md

 <https://learn.foundersandcoders.com/course/syllabus/apprenticeship/client-side-app/project/>
 The goal is to build an interactive game-like thing that uses data from an API.

+<p>🍓 Pick a costume for your group</p>
+<p>🍓 Feed berries to the cards you like, or take them away from
+  the cards you don't!</p>
+<p>🍓 With a rising berry score, each card reveals more
+  information about itself!</p>
+<p>🍓 Feed them enough berries and they become your friend 🤗</p>

 ## Criteria ✅

 - [x] Accept some user input (e.g. a username)